 If you feel like the biblical principle of marriage is under attack in Hollywood, prepare to be amazed.
 TOY STORY 4 demonstrates the value of maturing to the point of being equipped for marriage!
 We won’t give any spoilers away, but just know that on more than one occasion, the movie promotes that marriage is still important.

 If you see the movie, let us know what stood out to you!

 Click here for the full review of TOY STORY 4Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!